miguelfondeur/client-newlifechurch/content/staff.md

 				</p>
 				<h4>Family:</h4>
 				<p>
-					When Josh is not leading the worship team, he is enjoying time with his wife, Sofia Steele and two sons, Ayden Aiden.
+					When Josh is not leading the worship team, he is enjoying time with his wife, Sofia Steele and two sons, Ayden and Austin.
 				</p>
 				<!-- <a class="button blue" href="" target="_blank">Email Josh</a> -->
 			</div>